 Keep the layout as robust as possible.
 Let the images and links make an impact, not the way they’re arranged.
 If you try something over-the-top or ambitious, be prepared to back it up with lots of testing.

-In fact, if you have a decent way to test how it will look in lots of different email clients (Outlook, Apple Mail, Gmail), then be our guest.
-However, be sure that you create a signature that stays well presented in all circumstances.
+If you can test how it will look in many different email clients (Outlook, Apple Mail, Gmail), then be our guest.
+However, be sure to create a well-presented signature in all circumstances.

 7. Don’t use bullets

 Bullet points tend to render strangely from client to client – what Gmail thinks of as a bullet point differs from Outlook’s definition.